stjude/cis-x/src/core/README.md

       * `loo.rank`: rank of the case under analysis among the reference cases
       * `imprinting.status`: imprinting status of the gene
       * `candidate.group`: status of the gene, combining both ASE and outlier tests
+      * `description`: status of the gene in COSMIC database

     Strand orientations are denoted with a `+` for a sense or coding strand and `-` for a antisense or non-coding strand.